Pull to refresh

 Overview

-Suspected separatist fighters killed 15 civilians, including eight children, in an early-morning attack on a Mbororo herding community in Cameroon's Northwest Region on January 14, 2026.
-The massacre in Ndu subdivision targeted an ethnic group that separatists accuse of collaborating with government forcesβ€”a dynamic that has turned the nine-year Anglophone conflict into a multi-sided war where civilians are killed by all parties.
+Suspected separatist fighters killed 15 civilians, including eight children, in an early-morning attack on Mbororo herders in Cameroon's Northwest Region on January 14, 2026.
+The massacre in Ndu subdivision targeted the Mbororo, whom separatists accuse of collaborating with the government; the conflict has become a multi-sided war where civilians are killed by all parties.

 Play on this story Voices Debate Predict